 Not throwing in the towel.
 Never giving up.
 Being relentless with your promise.
 That’s what it takes for achievement to be reached.
 You have to be willing to go through the hurdles and struggles.
 You have to be committed.
-I’m pretty sure Gordon Ramsay’s first cooked salmon wasn’t superb, probably better than most but it was still his very first.
-His commitment to ‘getting it right’ didn’t happen overnight.
-You have to promise yourself that if an acting career is what you want, you will stop at nothing to go after it and maintain the course within yourself.
-You won’t allow distractions to get in your way.
+I’m pretty sure Gordon Ramsay’s first cooked salmon wasn’t superb, probably better than most but it was his first but his commitment to ‘getting it right’ didn’t happen overnight.
+You have to promise yourself that if this is what you want, you will stop at nothing to go after it and maintain the course.
+You won’t allow distractions won’t get in your way.
 Do you think Gordon Ramsay misses a day here and there running his restaurants or do you think he’s committed?
 Was he committed to becoming a top notch Chef?
 You bet.
-Are you committed to being a top notch actor?

 Since you love what you do as an actor, you will find yourself maintaining a level of integrity and self-respect not only for yourself but your fellow colleagues.
-It’s crucial to always keep a level you do not wish to go beneath simply for your own self-integrity and respect for the art form.
+It’s crucial to always keep a level you do not wish to go beneath simply for your own self-integrity, respect for the art form.
 Only you know what you are living your life for and if it’s for a career in the world of acting, only you can set the limits and boundaries to what you wish to do and not do, based on the choices you make that will make you happy.
 Gordon Ramsay certainly sets a high bar of integrity for himself and stops at nothing to make sure he doesn’t ever drop below that self-inflicted standard.
-Things can get pretty disappointing at times in general anyway, why disappoint yourself?
+Things can get pretty disappointing at times, why disappoint yourself?

 Keep pushing to grow and learn and get better.
 Don’t settle for less than what you know you are capable of giving.
 When you are tired or feeling lazy, force yourself to go one step further.
 These growing pains will get you to where you desire to be.
 Be relentless.
 For every goal met, find a new goal to set and keep striving.
 Gordon Ramsay never stops trying to challenge himself and push his limits.
 Whether its the work he creates in his own kitchen or helping those achieve new heights with their own on his show.
 Drive is often overlooked but considered one of the most important actor life lessons.

 The more experiences you go through, the more failures you will have and the more knowledge you will gain.
 Gordon Ramsay has had failed restaurants along his journey and he learned from his failures and bounced back.